trentagon/trentagon.github.io/pages/about.md

 I am from Southern New Jersey. \
 I am a diehard fan of Philadelphia sports teams, as painful as it may be. \
 I am an avid soccer player. \
-I am interested in chess. \
+I am interested in chess, creative expression, and self-sustaining aquariums. \
 I am a cat person.

 The design of this website embraces digital brutalism.
 I am tired of noisy user interfaces that are neither efficient nor functional.
 I was inspired by: